Academic Scholarships Program

 - The NACE Foundation reserves the right to not award any or all scholarships at all in any given year.

 - All applicants must reside and attend a college/university in a country which NACE International and the NACE Foundation may legally support.
-Any countries sanctioned by the U.S. Office of Foreign AssetsControl (www.treas.gov/offices/enforcement/ofac/) or individuals included on the Specially Designated Nationals (SDN) or Blocked Persons lists are excluded f
+Any countries sanctioned by the U.S. Office of Foreign AssetsControl (www.treas.gov/offices/enforcement/ofac/) or individuals included on the Specially Designated Nationals (SDN) or Blocked Persons lists are excluded from consideration.

 Travel Assistance Program

-Each year the NACE Foundation Board of Directors allocates a minimum of $25,000 (USD) to help fund student travel to NACE’s CORROSION conference.
-Travel Assistance awards are equally distributed among applicants, with the maximum amount allocated per applicant being $300 (USD).
+Formerly offered through the NACE Foundation, the AMPP EMERG Student Outreach Program will provide Travel Assistance in the amount of $25,000 to help fund student travel to the AMPP spring conference.
+Travel Assistance awards are equally distributed, with a maximum of $300 (USD) allocated per applicant.
 Students will be notified of travel awards in mid-February.

 In order to be eligible to receive Travel Assistance, students must be in attendance at the conference for a minimum of two nights / three days.
-The NACE Foundation has made this travel assistance available to support the following students:
+Assistance is made available to support the following students:

 - Presenters in the Student Poster Session*